Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 In summary, $S_{head}$ consists of a {\em constant} head update time and a communication time dependent on {\em queue length}.
 When the head update is the bottleneck operation, our measurements show that these two components add up to $\E{S_{head}} = 0.59 \mu s$.
 When the head update is not the bottleneck operation, the queue length at the head update queue drops, thus $\E{S_{head}}$ decreases.
-However, as we'll see in the analysis of LRU (Section~\ref{ss:analysis}), in the case where an operation is not a bottleneck, its service time does not impact overall throughput much.
+However, as we'll see in the analysis of LRU (Section~3.2), in the case where an operation is not a bottleneck, its service time does not impact overall throughput much.
 Specifically, any value in $0 < \E{S_{head}} < 0.59 \mu s$ will produce the same throughput if a head update is not the bottleneck operation.
 We find that $S_{head}$ follows approximately a Bounded Pareto distribution (with $\alpha = 0.45$) ranging from $0.1 \mu s $ to $1.2 \mu s$.
-However, as we'll see in Section~\ref{ss:analysis}, the throughput analysis of the queueing model is only influenced by the mean, $\E{S_{head}}$.
+However, as we'll see in Section~3.2, the throughput analysis of the queueing model is only influenced by the mean, $\E{S_{head}}$.
 Similarly, when the delink queue is the bottleneck, $\E{S_{delink}} = 0.7 \mu s$.
 When the delink queue is not the bottleneck, its value has little impact on analysis.

 {\em Importantly}, when we look at other eviction algorithms, the number for $\E{S_{head}}$ can change because the queue length at the head update queue will change.
 To measure $\E{S_{head}}$, we create a setting where the head update is the bottleneck operation.
 This means that the head update queue will be flooded.
 Consequently the service time, $S_{head}$, is simply the inter-departure time from this flooded queue (namely the time between consecutive departures from the queue), which is easy to measure.
 Likewise, it is easy to measure $\E{S_{delink}}$, because that device can also be made into the bottleneck (by setting $p_{hit}$ appropriately).

 The case of $S_{tail}$ is slightly different because the tail update is {\em never} the bottleneck operation.
 This makes it difficult to precisely measure $\E{S_{tail}}$ because we can't keep the tail update server fully utilized as we were able to do for the other servers.
-Fortunately, again, as shown in Section~\ref{ss:analysis}, the precise value will not matter.
+Fortunately, again, as shown in Section~3.2, the precise value will not matter. }